vespa-engine/sample-apps/vector-streaming-search/README.md

 ## Feeding sample mail documents

-During feeding the `subject` and `content` of a mail document is embedded using the Bert embedding model.
+During feeding the `subject` and `content` of a mail document are embedded using the Bert embedding model.
 This is computationally expensive for CPU.
 For production use cases, use [Vespa Cloud with GPU](https://cloud.vespa.ai/en/reference/services#gpu) instances and [autoscaling](https://cloud.vespa.ai/en/autoscaling) enabled.